aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-security-and-signatures/set-privileges/_index.md

 ---
-title: Set Privileges
+title: Set Privileges In PDF File
-linktitle: Set Privileges
+linktitle: Set Privileges In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Easily set access privileges for your PDF files with Aspose.PDF for .NET.
+description: Easily set access privileges in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 100
 url: /net/programming-with-security-and-signatures/set-privileges/
 ---

-It is often necessary to set specific access privileges for PDF files.
+It is often necessary to set specific access privileges in PDF file.
 With Aspose.PDF for .NET, you can easily set access privileges using the following source code:

 ## Step 1: Import required libraries